zweidenker/SnapDump/README.md

 Quick start
 -----------

 SnapDump is available as docker application for easy deployment.
-Let's pull the stable version:
+Let's pull the last stable version:

-    $ docker pull zweidenker/snap-dump:0.5.1
+    $ docker pull zweidenker/snap-dump:0.5.2

 To keep the snapshots on server restart we need to create a volume where snapshots can be stored.
 You do this by invoking: